bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `CapTrak`

-Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these coordinate systems on the [FieldTrip toolbox web page](https://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined)
+Note that the short descriptions above do not capture all details, there are detailed extensive descriptions of these coordinate systems on the [FieldTrip toolbox web page](https://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined)